LaiE89/DystopiaFPSGame/README.md

 * Includes a save and load system where the player’s data is automatically saved in the user’s hard drive by serializing the data into an XML file
 * Invididually created, animated, and textured all game models using Blender
 * Used countless data structures such as stacks and queues to create optimal game mechanics
+* Created a professional UI with game settings
 * OOP is constantly used for game mechanics such as items, skills, and types of enemies
 * Programmed a realistic and completely customizable enemy AI with excellent path-finding, combat behaviors (aggressive, passive, scared), dialogue, etc.